Coconut flour vs. almond flour—which one is better?

 What is coconut flour?

-Coconut flour is dried coconut meat ground to a fine powder.
+Coconut flour is dried coconut meat ground into a fine powder.
 Coconut pulp, a byproduct of coconut milk production, is dehydrated and milled into coconut flour.
 It’s low-carb, naturally gluten-free, mild in flavor, and a good substitute for conventional wheat flour.

 Coconut flour absorbs a lot of moisture, and you want to add plenty of eggs and liquids to your recipes.
 It produces slightly thicker batter than other flours and is great for pancakes, muffins, waffles, and cakes.